taylerlyday/foundations-0-github/intro-github.md

 6. To preview your issue, click the "Preview" tab to the right of the "Write" tab.
 (Notice the `- [ ]` turn into checkboxes!)
 7. When your description is finished, click on the green "Submit new issue" button.
 8. Congratulations, you've successfully created an issue!
+9. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 9.
 (Optional) Add a GitHub Collaborator